 Does Loss Aversion Impact How Judges Make Decisions?

 Loss aversion is visible across different demographics and even species, having been documented in professional financial traders, taxi drivers, young and old people, and even capuchin monkeys.
-But are judges affected by loss aversion, too?

 Does Knowing Your FICO Score Change Financial Behavior?